MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/runtime-channel.md

 ---
-description: How to specify a WebView2 Runtime channel for your app, to test experimental APIs in a prerelease package.
+description: How to specify a Microsoft Edge preview channel to use, to test experimental APIs in a prerelease package.
-title: Specify a WebView2 Runtime channel for your app
+title: Use experimental APIs from a preview channel
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 07/14/2021